 You wind the tape clockwise so it stays on when you screw the fitting in, if you wind it the other way it will unwind when you screw it in.
 You hold it “snail-wise” with the tape feeding from the bottom so you can tension the tape as you wind it.
 If you hold it the other way the tape loops out faster than you can wind it and it’s impossible to tighten it as you wind it!

-On the smaller end of the 25mm x 20mm Threaded Reducing Nipple, wind around the threads with Teflon plumbers tape to create a watertight seal.
+On one end of the 20mm x 20mm threaded hex nipple fitting, wind around the threads with Teflon plumbers tape to create a watertight seal.

-Screw the 25mm x 20mm Threaded Reducing Nipple into the Threaded Tank Inlet and tighten with an adjustable spanner.
-You won’t need to over-tighten the fitting because the Teflon plumbers tape will create a fairly tight seal with only a moderate amount of tightening.
+There’s no need to over-tighten the fitting because the Teflon plumber’s tape will create a tight seal with only a moderate amount of tightening.

-To connect a 20mm Threaded Tank Inlet to a 19mm irrigation pipe, we can use a single fitting, a 19mm tail x 20mm BSP male director, pictured below.
+To connect a 20mm threaded tank Inlet to a 19mm irrigation pipe, we can use a 20mm nut and 19mm tail, pictured below:

-A Nut and Tail can be turned by had to screw and unscrew it from the tank.
-It has a rubber washer in it to create a nice tight seal with minimum pressure.
-This is rather handy as you don’t need any tools to remove a tank.
+A nut and tail can be turned by hand easily to screw and unscrew it from the tank.
+It has a rubber washer to create a nice tight seal with minimum pressure.
+This is rather handy as you don’t need any tools to remove a tank from the outlet pipe.

 Step 3 – Construct Adapter to Connect Tank to Other Tanks

-The adapter is made from a 19mm barbed T-piece, or T-joiner (pictured left), a short length of 19mm irrigation poly pipe and a 25mm BSP Nut x 19mm tail (pictured right).
+The adapter can be made from a 19mm barbed T-piece, or T-joiner, a short length of 19mm irrigation poly pipe and a 20mm BSP Nut x 19mm tail, as shown below.